ON THIS PAGE Emphasis Mine In Bible Verses

 Custom Made?

-And were we all "custom-made" as Rick Warren claims?
-To 'custom make' something is to make it according to certain specifications.
+Were we all "custom-made" (made according to certain specifications) as Rick Warren claims?
 As said by pastor David Kroll

 I see nothing in scripture that suggests that God has/is purposefully arranging the genes in every single human birth to arrive at specific "custom made" individuals.
 I believe it is much more reasonable to believe that God has set in motion the human creative process and that process produces a variety of human individuals with different traits.
 To believe that God "Custom-made your body just the way he wanted it,” as Warren would have us believe, would raise some serious questions about the way God operates.